- Home

 Governance

-The Sumitomo Forestry Group responds to climate change and nature related issues primarily at the Sustainability Committee, chaired by the President and composed of members made up of board of directors concurrently serve as executive officers and each divisional head.
-The Sustainability Committee analyze risks and opportunities of medium to long-term ESG issues related to sustainability of the Sumitomo Forestry Group and formulates and promotes measures and initiatives.
-The committee members also oversee progress management of the Mid-Term Sustainability Targets, which incorporate business strategies toward achieving the SDGs, monitor implementation and effectiveness of the “Our Values” and Sumitomo Forestry Group Code of Conduct.
+The Sumitomo Forestry Group responds to climate change and nature related issues primarily at the Sustainability Committee, chaired by the President and composed of members made up of Board of Directors concurrently serving as Executive Officers and each Divisional Manager.
+The Sustainability Committee analyzes risks and opportunities of medium to long-term sustainability issues related to the Sumitomo Forestry Group and formulates and promotes measures and initiatives.
+The committee members also oversee progress management of the Mid-Term Sustainability Targets, which incorporate business strategies toward achieving the SDGs, monitor implementation and effectiveness of the "Our Values" and Sumitomo Forestry Group Code of Conduct.
 All activities at committee meetings are reported to the Board of Directors, which are then reflected in business execution.

 The Sumitomo Forestry Group Human Rights Policy, formulated in accordance with international standards such as the United Nations Guiding Principles on Business and Human Rights, sets forth the Group's commitment to respect the human rights of all people involved in its business operations, including indigenous peoples, local communities, affected stakeholders, and other stakeholders, which represents a priority in its efforts to address nature-related issues.
 Similarly, the Sustainability Committee manages the situation in terms of human rights, and reports to the Board of Directors.